ktoso/rx-wiki/How-To-Use-RxJava.md

 ```

 Here is a marble diagram that illustrates this transformation:

 <img src=​"/​Netflix/​RxJava/​wiki/​images/​rx-operators/​Composition.1.png" width="640" height="536" />​

-This next example, in Clojure, consumes three asynchronous Observables, including a dependency from one to another, and emits a single response item:
+This next example, in Clojure, consumes three asynchronous Observables, including a dependency from one to another, and emits a single response item by combining the items emitted by each of the three Observables with the [`zip`](Combining-Observables#zip) operator and then transforming the result with [`map`](Transforming-Observables#wiki-map):

 ```clojure
 (defn getVideoForUser [userId videoId]